General Motors Summer Job

 - Padded baby crib behind last seat.

 - Rear seat converts into a bed.
-Black-out curtains for those windows.
+Black-out curtains.

 - Fold-out table between second and third row seats.